Aggregat-V2/auto-trace/README.md

 # auto-trace

-starts an permanent tcpdump for VoIP analyses purposes
+starts a permanent tcpdump for VoIP analyses purposes

 Installation: